-By the end of eighth grade, students will describe how the constant interaction of matter and energy stability and change and the process of cause and effect influence changes in the natural world.
-In this grade level, students will apply energy principles to chemical reactions, explore changes within Earth and understand how genetic information is passed down to produce variation among the population contributing to evolution, apply energy principles to chemical reactions, and explore changes within Earth and Space over time populations.
+By the end of eighth grade, students will describe how the constant interaction of stability and change and the process of cause and effect influence changes in the natural world.
+In this grade level, students will apply energy principles to chemical reactions, explore changes within Earth and understand how genetic information is passed down to produce variation among the populations.
 Student investigations focus on collecting and making sense of observational data and measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in eighth grade focus on helping students understand phenomena through cause and effect, stability and change, and energy and matter.